iamvery/docs/configuration/_overview.md

 ---
 name: Configuration Options
+desc: A full list of configuration options for Pakyow.
 ---

 An app can be configured by defining a `configure` block for the environment in `app.rb`: